shaunlebron/history-of-lisp-parens/README.md

 ### SEdit

-from the 1987 Xerox Lisp Release Notes:
+from the 1987 Xerox Lisp [Medley Release Notes]:

 > SEdit is the new Xerox Lisp structure editor.
 It allows you to edit
 > Xerox Lisp code directly in memory.
 This editor replaces DEdit in